PixelsCamp/talks/making-your-own-workshop_Luis-Correia.md

 Description
 -----------

-Ever wanted to start making and fixing stuff?
-In this talk you can learn which basic tools you'll need to start your own garage workshop.
+Ever wanted to start making stuff?
+In this talk you can learn which tools you'll need to start your own garage workshop.
 I'll be focusing on woodworking as it's my new hobby.

+From the humble hammer to the table saw, from screwdriver to powerdrill there's a whole universe of possibilities.

-This talk will be a slideshow as I'm unable to bring my heavy tools up on stage.
+This talk will be mostly a slideshow as I'm unable to bring my heavy tools up on stage.

+I'll describe how I've made my tablesaw from an old circular saw and some plans I bought online.

 Speaker Bio